top of page

 One sculpture overlooking the Centre Hall caught my eye as it was none other than our long-term, and reoccurring blog ‘guest’- Robert Louis Stevenson (read more about RLS here, here, or here)!
 I was delightfully surprised to spot the beautiful sculpture, and it is always fun to have RLS ‘sightings’ all over Scotland.
 His impact here cannot be denied.

-Over the years, I have been fortunate to see some of Leonardo da Vinci’s iconic artwork throughout France and the United States.
+Over the years, I have been fortunate to see some of Leonardo da Vinci’s iconic artwork.
 Therefore, I was thrilled when I heard that the Kelvingrove was offering a free special exhibit of his exquisite drawings.
 Unfortunately, this exhibit is no longer at the Kelvingrove.
 However, if you didn’t get a chance to see them, don’t fret because if you are here in Scotland this November (2019) you still have a chance to see some of da Vinci’s work.
 According to the Museum, there will be a selection of 80 drawings that will be on exhibit at the Queen’s Gallery at the Palace of Holyroodhouse here in Edinburgh.

 Well, I hope you have enjoyed our brief trip to Glasgow.
 We, here at Wee Walking Tours, aim to provide comprehensive and useful information for you when you are visiting Scotland.
 Therefore, when you book one of our walking tours, you will find that we enjoy helping you by providing recommendations, not just for Edinburgh, but other key tourist spots as well.
 That is why we try to spend as much free time as possible travelling throughout Scotland- so we can provide you with valuable first-hand information.
 It’s a research burden that we’ll just have to endure 😊.